AndreiBarsan/andreibarsan.github.io/dynslam.md

 ## Abstract

-We present a stereo-based dense mapping algo- rithm for large scale dynamic environments.
+We present a stereo-based dense mapping algorithm for large scale dynamic environments.
 In contrast to other existing algorithms, we simultaneously reconstruct the static background, the moving objects and the potentially moving but currently stationary objects separately, which is desirable for